There are five main stages in the application process for PhD candidates:

 Please note that professional references will not be accepted unless you have been out of education for over two years.

 - English Language Proficiency.
-If English is not your first language, you must have an IELTS score of 7.0 with no more than two components at 6.5 or 6.0, or other accepted language test.
+If English is not your first language, you must have an IELTS score of 7.0 with no more than two components at 6.5 or 6.0, or other accepted language test, dated within two years of your proposed start date.
 If your previous education was in English, or if you are unsure whether your nationality requires a language certificate, contact Melissa Venables (M.J.Wolfe@Warwick.ac.uk) to see if this requirement can be waived.
 Please also note that taking a pre-sessional English course at Warwick or elsewhere is not sufficient to replace an IELTS score at the required level.

 Once you have identified a supervisor, finalised your research proposal, made contact with your referees, and collected your other supporting documents, you will be ready to submit your application.
 This is done online through Warwick's Postgraduate Application System.